atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 ![Simple Compress Harness](screenshots/llvm-fuzz-simple.png)

 In this harness, they first produce an input using the libFuzzer's input generator.
-They then call into the function they are fuzzing-`ZSTD_compressCCtx`.
+They then call into the function they are fuzzing - `ZSTD_compressCCtx`.

 ![`ZSTD_compressCCtx()`](screenshots/compressCCtx.png)